bisdn/bisdn.github.io/developer_guide.md

 create_i2c_dev 'pca9548' 0x77 1
 ```

-For initialzing optoe devices, there is the helper `add_port` which can be used
+For initializing optoe devices, there is the helper `add_port` which can be used
 to easily create the device and set its name to port\<portnum\>.

 E.g.